-As you read through this report you will find some key aspects of the current 2014 Tax laws and how they may apply to your situation.
-Late-breaking decisions in Washington, D.C., can make it difficult to plan ahead.
+As you read through this report you will find some key aspects of the current 2015 tax laws and how they may apply to your situation.
+Late-breaking decisions in Washington, D.C., always make it difficult to plan ahead.
 This year is no different, with dozens of provisions waiting to be renewed.

-One of the tax breaks that remains an open-ended question is a tax deduction for contributions to charitable organizations directly from an individual retirement account (IRA).
+One tax break that remains as an open-ended question is a tax deduction for contributions to charitable organizations directly from an individual retirement account (IRA).
 Some retirees are holding off on taking their required minimum distributions until they know what happens with this law.
-Right now, some lawmakers say this, and other tax breaks, like the deductibility of sales tax in some states that do not have income taxes, might be renewed.
+Right now, some lawmakers say this and other tax breaks, like the deductibility of sales tax in some states that do not have income taxes, might be renewed.
 However, nothing is a sure thing until a final bill is passed.

-- NEW IRA one rollover rule.
+- Be careful of the IRA one rollover rule.
 IRA investors were always limited to one rollover per year, per IRA.
-Now beginning on January 1, 2015, investors can make only one rollover from all of their IRAs to another in any 12-month period.
-A second IRA-to-IRA rollover in a single year could result in income tax becoming due on the rollover, a 10 percent early withdrawal penalty and a 6 percent per year excess contributions tax as long as that rollover remains in the IRA.
+Beginning on January 1, 2015, investors were limited to make only one rollover from all of their IRAs to another in any 12-month period.
+A second IRA-to-IRA rollover in a single year could result in income tax becoming due on the rollover, a 10 percent early withdrawal penalty, and a 6 percent per year excess contributions tax as long as that rollover remains in the IRA.
 Individuals can only make one IRA rollover during any one-year period, but there is no limit on trustee-to-trustee transfers.
-Multiple trustee-to-trustee transfers between IRAs and conversions from traditional IRAs to Roth IRAs will continue to be allowed in the same year.
-If you have any questions on this, please call us.
+Multiple trustee-to-trustee transfers between IRAs and conversions from traditional IRAs to Roth IRAs are allowed in the same year.
+If you are rolling over an IRA or have any questions on this, please call us.